Integration Guide - Azure API Management

 This template performs the following tasks

-- Create Azure Eventhub Namespace, an Eventhub and a policy for Send and for Listen
+- Create Azure Eventhub and policies for Send and Listen.

-- If an existing Azure Api Management instance is provided, create a new logger
+- If the name of an existing Azure API Management instance is provided, the template creates a new log-to-eventhub with the name

 Troubleshooting